 Create a list of people in a household.

 From the Results tab, click the printer icon, and then choose the report Support added to your account.

-If you edit the Primary Contact's Home Phone Number or Home Address, you can choose to update it for everyone else in the household as well.
-If you don't want to update that information for other members of the household, uncheck the box.
+If you edit the Primary Contact's Home Phone Number or Home Address, you can also update it for everyone else in the household.
+If you don't want to update that information for other household members, uncheck the box.

-The type must be Home for it to prompt you to update for all household members.
+The type must be Home to prompt you to update it for all household members.